deitch/activator/README.md

 * if it is an object with both `text` and `html`, use that to send an email with both text and html

-Details on template structure and how to use the templates file driver are below.
+Details on variables in the template subject and content, and how to use the templates file driver, are below.